 Each Lovevery playkit comes with a set of developmentally appropriate toys that are all organic and sustainably sourced for your little one.
 The first play kit is for 0-12 weeks, and the rest are by two month increments (so The Charmer for 3-4 months, The Sensor for 5-6 months).
 These are basically the ONLY toys our daughter has had her entire first year (plus books and puzzles) and they have kept her completely entertained and engaged.
 A lot of the lower price point gifts on this list, are actually from our play kits!

-We ended up getting this one at 12 months and it's been a LIFE saver for our daughter!
+We ended up getting this one at 10 or 11 months and it's been a LIFE saver for our daughter!
 I can cook/clean with her at the counter or sink and she LOVES it!
 Our's folds up, and doesn't have as much of the same “fun” aspects of the traditional learning tower, but it was the perfect option for us!

 Multiple Price Points for 6 months – 4+ years!

 This is the ultimate gift!
 It comes at loads of price points with different accessory options.

 We use it for SO many toddler activities at home too!

 I have an entire post on how to choose the best pikler triangle + my top picks you can check out here!